hardisgroupcom/sfdx-hardis/docs/salesforce-deployment-assistant-error-list.md

 - If you renamed the custom object, do a search/replace in sources with previous object name and new object name
 - If you deleted the custom object, or if you don't want to deploy it, do a search on the custom object name, and remove XML elements referencing it
 - If the object should exist, make sure it is in force-app/main/default/objects and that the object name is in manifest/package.xml in CustomObject section
-You may also have a look to command sfdx hardis:project:clean:references
+You may also have a look to command sf hardis:project:clean:references

 ```